Causes of Shiny and Smooth-Looking Male Calves - Austin - 1

 Especially if the skin tone is slightly darker or tanned, this contrast appears stronger.

 This gives the impression of being more "shiny."
-In reality, the effect of light reflection is greater than the skin condition itself.
+In reality, the effect of light reflection is greater than the actual skin condition.

 While this may sound like some kind of management secret, cynically speaking, it's really nothing special.